-Please ensure that you read this notice (sometimes referred to as a ‘privacy notice’) and any other similar notice we may provide to you from time to time when we collect or process personal information about you when you apply for a job with us.
+Please ensure that you read this notice, sometimes referred to as a ‘privacy notice’, and any other similar notice we may provide to you from time to time when we collect or process personal information about you when you apply for a job with us.

 Who collects the information

-X Women’s Aid (the ‘Organisation’) is a ‘data controller’ this means we gather and use certain information about you.
+Shakti Women’s Aid (the ‘Organisation’) is a ‘data controller’.
+This means we gather and use certain information about you.
 Where the Organisation is also a ‘data processor’, we will process information received from third parties about you.

 Data protection principles

-We will comply with the data protection principles when gathering and using personal information, as set out in our Data Protection Policy.
+We will comply with Data Protection principles when gathering and using personal information, as set out in our Data Protection Policy.

 About the information we collect and hold